Avon Heathcote Estuary: Early European settlement

 Sealers and whalers were often valued by Māori who traded flax and potatoes for steel adzes, axes, muskets and other supplies and the Estuary provided an important trading route.
 In 1837, a whaler named James Robinson Clough also known as Jimmy Robinson married Puawai a local Māori and is said to be the first European to access the Estuary.

 Avon–Heathcote Estuary Ihutai Trust

 The Avon–Heathcote Estuary Ihutai Trust was formed in 2002.
-This resulted from requests from the wider community to act in the estuary’s long-term interests.
+This resulted from requests from the wider community to act in the estuary's long-term interests.
 The members of the Trust include representatives from the community, existing groups (Friends of the Estuary and the Christchurch Estuary Association), representatives from Christchurch City Council, Environment Canterbury, tāngata whenua and other agencies.
+As of 2024, the board also includes scientists such as emeritus professor Islay Marsden, and biologist Lesley Bolton-Ritchie.

 Biodiversity

-In the summer of 2021 to 2022, an invertebrate survey was undertaken by Julia Palmer and a total of 175 different invertebrate species were found to inhabit the Charlesworth Reserve in the Avon-Heathcote Estuary/Ihutai.
+In the summer of 2021 to 2022, an invertebrate survey was undertaken by Julia Palmer and a total of 175 different invertebrate species were found to inhabit the Charlesworth Reserve in the Avon-Heathcote Estuary / Ihutai.